kemichris/Log-Chain/README.md

 With the increasing unreliability of web2 data, this project will help company  utilize blockchain technology to create a secure and transparent logbook that tracks user sign-ins.
 This innovative approach ensures the authenticity and integrity of user data, providing a tamper-proof record that fosters trust and accountability.
 By leveraging blockchain's decentralized and immutable nature, we can guarantee that user activity is accurately recorded and accessible, without any risk of compromise or manipulation.

-## What can this app do
+## App Features

+*Admin Capabilities*

-- Admin can add new workers to the contract
+- Add new workers to the contract
-- Admin can remove workers whose employment is terminated from the contract
+- Remove workers whose employment has been terminated from the contract
-- Workers can sign in
+- Update user details in the contract
-- Workers can sign out
-- Admin can check users data with wallet Address
+- Check user data by wallet address

-- Admin can update users details to the contract
+*Worker Capabilities*

+- Sign in
+- Sign out

+*Additional Features*

-- List of signed in workers
+- Display list of signed-in workers
-- List of workers displayed
+- Display list of all workers

 ## Quick Start
 To get started, make sure you have some testnet tokens on the Polygon Cardona testnet.
 If you don't, click  ( https://faucet.polygon.technology/ ) to receive some.